The Goldie Equation: III. Homomorphisms from Functional Equations

-Theorem 3 and Corollary 2 below will imply as immediate our first main result, Theorem 4 below, on the existence of $\sigma _{g}.$ The dichotomy below arises because two hyperplanes passing through the origin (representing a pair of null spaces of interest) have intersection with co-dimension 1, when they coincide, but 2 otherwise.
+Theorem 7.1 and Corollary 6.2 below will immediately imply our first main result, Theorem 7.2 below, on the existence of $\sigma _{g}.$ As noted in the Introduction, the dichotomy below concerning two null spaces arises because two hyperplanes passing through the origin (representing the pair of null spaces of interest) have intersection with co-dimension 1, when they coincide, but 2 otherwise.